by Chris Woodford. Last updated: January 21, 2017.

 In a motor, a "phase" usually means one or two opposing electromagnets that operate alternately (out of sync with one another or out of phase, if you prefer).
 The motor I've illustrated up above has two phases (two pairs of electromagnets, so four electromagnets in total, arranged at 90 degrees).
 In a three-phase stepper motor, you might have three electromagnets arranged at an angle of 120 degrees (so three individual electromagnets, although a three-phase motor could also have three pairs arranged 60 degrees apart).
 A four-phase motor has eight electromagnets arranged in four pairs, with each one separated from the next by 45 degrees.

 Photos: Inside a two-phase, can stack, stepper motor: Not all stepper motors look and work exactly like my artworks and animation up above.
 This is an example of a permanent magnet, can stack, stepper motor, in which the parts are arranged in layers.
-In the left photo, you an see what it looks like when you take the top off.
-In the right photo, I've taken all the bits out and arranged them in sequence.
+In the first photo, you can see what it looks like when you take the top off.
+In the second photo, I've taken all the bits out and arranged them in sequence.
 They are: 1) Upper stator cup and outer teeth.
 2) Rotor (a multi-pole permanent magnet fixed to a rotating shaft); 3) Upper coil; 4) Inner stator teeth; 5) Lower coil; 6) Lower stator cup and teeth.
 It works in a broadly similar way to the motor I've explained up above, except that the teeth are static (part of the stator), while a permanent magnet (made of multiple poles) rotates inside them and turns the motor shaft around as it does so.

 Advantages and disadvantages of stepper motors